Non Profit LLC California: Everything You Need to Know

 - Create a set of bylaws in compliance with California law.
 The bylaws will cover such things as the basic provisions for the management practices of the non-profit's activities as well as the affairs of the corporation.
 If the non-profit has members with the authority to vote, include provisions regarding their rights and processes.

 - It is not necessary to file the bylaws with the Secretary of State.
 They are for internal record keeping.

 - File the articles of incorporation along with the applicable fee with the Secretary of State.

 - Apply for an Employer Identification Number (EIN) from the IRS.

 - File the Application for Recognition of Exemption, Form 1023, with the IRS.
 This form must be filed to obtain federal tax-exempt status.
 The current filing fee for Form 1023 is $850 for all organizations except for those considered small.
 The smaller organizations have projected annual gross receipts of less than $50,000 and $250,000 in total assets.
 Organizations considered smaller are eligible to use Form 1023-EZ for filing.

 - File for the California state tax exemption.
 Do this at the State of California Franchise Tax Board website using Form 3500A.

 If you need help with a non-profit LLC in California, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.